entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 marine Lower Triassic succession at Kap Stosch, Hold With Hope, north-east Greenland.
 Bull.
 Geol.
 Soc.
 Den.
 65, 87–123.

+Syromyatnikov, K.V., 2000.
+Facies nature of clay minerals from the Inta Formation, southern Pechora Coal Basin.
+Lithology and Mineral Resources, 35(5), 466-474.

 Tanner, V. M. (1936).
 A study of Utah fossil fishes with the description of a new genus and species.
 Proc.
 Utah Acad.
 Sci.
 Arts Lett.
 13, 81–89